Umuzi-skillslab/complete-website-CodesWithBux/README.md

 ### HTML Issues (25 errors identified and fixed)

-- All pages missing `lang="en"` on the `<html>` element — screen readers cannot detect page language
+- All pages missing `lang="en"` on the `<html>` element - screen readers cannot detect page language
-- All pages missing `<meta charset="UTF-8">` — character encoding was undefined
+- All pages missing `<meta charset="UTF-8">` -character encoding was undefined
-- All pages missing `<meta name="viewport">` — mobile layout was broken
+- All pages missing `<meta name="viewport">` - mobile layout was broken
 - `<div class="header">` used instead of semantic `<header>` on all pages
 - `<div class="footer">` used instead of semantic `<footer>` on all pages
-- No `<main>` element on any page — missing ARIA landmark region for screen readers
+- No `<main>` element on any page - missing ARIA landmark region for screen readers
 - Navigation entirely missing on `index.html`
-- No `<nav>` element on any page — navigation not semantically marked
+- No `<nav>` element on any page - navigation not semantically marked
 - Content sections used `<div>` instead of `<section>` throughout
 - Project blocks used `<div>` instead of semantic `<article>`
 - About page: no `<table>` existed at all
 - Table missing `<thead>`, `<tbody>`, `<th scope>`, and `<caption>`
 - All `<img>` tags missing `alt` attributes
 - Contact form had no `<label>` elements for any input
-- Form only had text and textarea inputs — needed 5+ input types
+- Form only had text and textarea inputs - needed 5+ input types
 - No HTML validation attributes (`required`, `minlength`, `pattern`) anywhere
 - Grouped inputs lacked `<fieldset>` and `<legend>`
 - No `aria-label`, `aria-current`, or `aria-required` on any element